vidi-insights/vidi-metrics/README.md

 Vidi: Metrics is a customizable metrics pipeline built on top of [Seneca][].
 It can be run as a plugin for integration with larger Seneca systems or stand-alone as a scriptable, pluggable, micro-service.
-Vidi:Metrics can both collect and emit metrics.
-Each mode can be enabled independently.
+Vidi: Metrics can both collect and emit metrics.
+Each mode can be enabled independently or together.
 All transport is via UDP.

 - __Work in progress__ This module is currently a work in progress.